Walt Kinzie

 Walter Harris Kinzie (March 16, 1858 – November 5, 1909) was an American professional baseball player who played shortstop in 1882 for the Detroit Wolverines and in 1884 for the Chicago White Stockings and St. Louis Browns.

+Kinzie was the grandson of Chicago pioneer John Kinzie and United States Army officer William Whistler.
+He worked as a weighmaster in the Union Stock Yards for twenty years until his death in 1909.